ZerBea/hcxdumptool/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**GitHub is for bugs and features - not for support** Bug reports will only be accepted against the current tip of the master git branch.
-Anything else will be rejected.
-Questions must be posted in the discussion board https://github.com/ZerBea/hcxdumptool/discussions
+**GitHub is for bugs and features - not for support** Questions must be posted in the discussion board https://github.com/ZerBea/hcxdumptool/discussions

 **Check the FAQ**
-Some items that might appear to be issues are not issues.
+Please review the discussions

 **Comment output of**
 1. $ sudo hcxdumptool -v
 2. $ sudo hcxdumptool -l
+Bug reports will only be accepted against the current tip of the master git branch.
+Anything else will be rejected.

 **Describe the bug**
 A clear and concise description of what the bug is.